spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **mtime**: `bigint`

-The timestamp indicating the last time this file was modified expressed in nanoseconds since the POSIX Epoch
+The timestamp indicating the last time this file was modified, expressed in nanoseconds since the POSIX Epoch.

 ---